harshitaanala/MyToDo/README.md

 # MyToDo
-ToDo app developed using flask and python
+ToDo app developed using simple html, css and javascript